 Anyone else use this pack?
 What are your thoughts?

 The review above was based on the 2010 model.
-You can check out the 2012 CamelBak Octane XCT and receive an Endurance Buzz visitor discount at Running Warehouse.
-The fluid bladder is now 100 ounces.
+You can check out the 2012 CamelBak Octane XCT at Running Warehouse (Shoes, Packs, Clothes, Lights, and more…plus 2-day free shipping!).

 Be active – Feel the buzz!